 - regular savings plans (endowment policies), and

-- other properties
+- other properties or assets

 You can find out more about how these work on our saving and investing pages.